 MM = 1 / RR

 If the above formula is used we can determine that a deposit of $1,000 could increase the money supply $6,667.

 MM = 6.667

 $1,000 x 6.667 = $6,667

-Realistically, not all the of the cash loaned out is redeposited, and banks do not lend all of their excess reserves.
+Realistically, not all of the cash loaned out is redeposited, and banks do not lend all of their excess reserves.
 Money that is not redeposited cannot contribute to the expansion of the money supply.
 Leakage occurs when borrowers hold currency or when banks hold excess reserves.
-The US Reserve requirement is ten percent, yet because of leakage the Federal Reserve Band of St. Louis estimates the M1 multiplier is closer to one!
+The US Reserve requirement is ten percent, yet because of leakage, the Federal Reserve Band of St. Louis estimates the M1 multiplier is closer to one!
 Open the link to FRED for the current M1 multiplier and historical graph.

 The revised formula for the multiplier with leakage equals.
 LR is the leakage ratio.

 Assume that the central bank of Tiny Nation wants to expand its economy.
 It sets a target multiplier of 20.
 What should it set as its reserve requirement if it assumes no leakage?

 Solving for RR we can determine that Tiny Nation should have a reserve requirement of five percent.
 Now assume that Tiny Nation’s population hordes its cash because they are fearful of a depression.
 People and banks retain an average 25 percent of their deposits.
 What is the resulting money multiplier?